kamistoast/kamistoast/README.md

 ### About me

-- 🔭 I’m currently working on my own and first ios application
+- 🔭 I’m currently working on my first ios application
 - 🌱 I’m currently learning Swift with CoreData
 - 📫 How to reach me: Discord > KamisToast#5041
 - ⚡ Fun fact: I love anime and manga